Top 5 myths about India

-Before I went to India for the first time, I was warned to my teeth about how dirty and dangerous India is, especially by the doctor at the travel medical clinic.
+Before I went to India for the first time in 2005, I was warned to my teeth about how dirty and dangerous India is, especially by the doctor at the travel medical clinic.
 She really tried to put the fear of disease into me, and I went to India the first time loaded with precautionary supplies, pills and additional health insurance.
-Then I landed in Delhi at the very civilized home of my friend Ajay, who lives with his family in the Delhi equivalent of Forest Hill (one of the most upscale neighbourhoods in Toronto), and they laughed at all my stuff.
+Then I landed in Delhi at the very civilized home of my friend Ajay, who lives with his family in a very upscale enclave of Delhi, and they (rightly) laughed at all my stuff.
 When I did get sick I went to the local Max Medical Centre and after waiting about 10 or 15 minutes I got to see the British-trained head of internal medicine.
-The medical centre was spotlessly clean, modern and efficient, better than almost anything I’ve seen in Canada, and the visit cost 500 rupees or about $10.
+The medical centre was spotlessly clean, modern and efficient, better than almost anything I’ve seen in Canada, and the visit cost 500 rupees or about $10 (in 2005).

 At this point in my journey, about 10 days in, something began to dawn on me.
-I realized that many people in Canada, including me, were of the idea that India is a barbaric place.
-In fact, I found it to be very civilized.
-I no longer carry all those supplies and pills, I no longer buy extra health insurance.
-I practice caution, but I don’t assume the worst, I assume the best.
+I realized that many people in Canada, including me, were of the idea that India is a backwards place.
+In fact, I found it to be very sophisticated.
+I stopped carrying all those medical supplies and pills.
+I continue to practice caution, but I don’t assume the worst.
+I assume the best.
 And guess what?

 But I really do believe India knows best.
 India is like a guru who gives you the experiences you need to move you along your path.
 I often say that going to India is like that scene in Star Wars when Yoda sends Luke into the cave.
 Luke asks, “what will I find there?” and Yoda answers, “only what you bring in with you.”
 So if you are afraid, you will have scary experiences.
 And if you are open and trusting (within reason), you will find kind, helpful people who can really help smooth over the unavoidable challenges to travel in India.

-There are 14 official languages – each state has its own official language – and just about every religion the world has to offer.
-Four of the world’s great religions were born in India – Hinduism, Buddhism, Sikhism, and Jainism.
-Today, the vast majority – about 82% – are Hindus, but with a population of 1.2 billion, that still means that the other religions are well represented.
+There are about 23 official languages – each state has its own official language – and just about every religion the world has to offer.
+Four of the world’s major religions were born in India – Hinduism, Buddhism, Sikhism, and Jainism.
+Today, the vast majority – about 80% – are Hindus, but with a population of 1.2 billion, that still means that the other religions are well represented.
 Islam, with 12% of the population, has 144 million followers.

 Yoga is one of the six schools (darshanas) of Hinduism, and one of the four that adhere to the advaita tradition.
 This is the belief in one truth, one consciousness, and all is god.
 Beneath the apparent duality of life – which is illusion, maia – all is one.
 The point of yoga is to still your mind so that you can become aware of this truth, and act accordingly.

-If you did not get this idea from going to a yoga studio in a western country, you would not be alone.
+If you did not learn this from going to a Yoga studio in a western country, you would not be alone.

 In the classical system of yoga, known as Raja Yoga, there are eight limbs.
 One of them is asana, or the physical practise of postures.
 The point of the postures is to create and maintain bodily health so that you have the vigour to follow the other seven limbs, such as meditation.